majorleaguetagpro/Rules/README.md

 1. Any player banned from TagPro is also banned from playing MLTP for the duration of their ban.
 2. If a player is added to a Majors roster from a Minors roster, they will be eligible to play for both the MLTP and mLTP teams for the remainder of the season.
 3. If a player is dropped from a Majors roster and added to a Minors roster during the transaction deadline, they will be ineligible to play MLTP (apart from loans) for the remainder of the season.
 If they opt not to be added to a Minors roster then they remain eligible to be called up.
-4. Players are ineligible to play MLTP if their S25 signup indicated that they were unavailable on Sundays.
+4. Players are ineligible to play MLTP if their S26 signup indicated that they were unavailable on Sundays.
 Players are ineligible to play mLTP if their S25 signup indicated they were unavailable on Mondays.

 ### Section 3 - Transaction Deadline
-1. The transaction deadline will occur 24-48 hours after the last Minors match of Week 4, approximately 10/7/2021 at Midnight ET.
+1. The transaction deadline will occur 24-48 hours after the last Minors match of Week 4.
 The exact deadline will be communicated after the conclusion of Week 4 matches.
 2. No trades and limited roster transactions are allowed after the transaction deadline.
    * Teams may only add/call up a player after week 4 if the player being dropped consents to their season ending upon being dropped.
    * In the event that a team is missing a player or has a Gross Inactivity issue after week 4, they must contact a commissioner for a waiver to process a loan or add transaction.